 Roads in Kenya are poorly maintained and accidents are common due to a slalom course of potholes, livestock and people.
 Avoid driving a car or riding a bus at night, because these obstacles are especially difficult to see in the dark and other cars often lack key safety equipment including working headlights and brake lights.
 If you rent a car, keep the doors and windows locked while driving through major cities.

 If you're planning an imminent Kenya trip, keep an eye on the government travel warnings and talk to your travel company or volunteer agency in order to get a realistic idea of the current situation.
-Political unrest in the major cities is expected around the time of the 2017 elections.
-Be prepared in case something does go wrong by keeping a copy of your passport in your luggage, by stashing emergency cash in several different places, and by taking out comprehensive travel insurance.
+Be prepared in case something does go wrong by keeping a copy of your passport in your luggage, stashing emergency cash in several different places and taking out comprehensive travel insurance.